Bylaws of The Annual Controlled Fusion Theory Conference Executive Committee

 III.
 Executive Committee

-A thirteen member Executive Committee shall provide continuity in the organization and administration of the Annual Conference from year to year.
-Of these, one shall be from the Department of Energy (DOE) Office of Fusion Energy Sciences, and one from each of the four DOE National Laboratories with significant fusion theory programs (LANL, LLNL, ORNL, and PPPL).
+A thirteen-member Executive Committee shall provide continuity in the organization and administration of the Annual Conference from year to year.
+Of these, one shall be an ex officio from the Department of Energy (DoE) Office of Fusion Energy Sciences (OFES), and one from each of the four DoE National Laboratories with significant fusion theory programs (LANL, LLNL, ORNL, and PPPL).
 These four National Laboratories shall choose their Executive Committee members internally for a three-year term, which can be renewed once.
-The DOE shall choose its Executive Committee member internally for an indefinite term.
-The remaining eight members shall be elected, according to the procedure described in Article V of these Bylaws, from other institutions that have research programs in controlled fusion energy theory or in associated areas of plasma theory to serve for a term of three years.
-In the event that a member who has already served a term on the Executive Committee is elected Vice-Chair his or her term on the Executive Committee shall be extended by one year.
+The DoE OFES shall choose an ex officio internally for an indefinite term.
+The remaining eight members shall be elected, according to the procedure described in Article V. of these Bylaws, from other institutions that have research programs in controlled fusion energy theory or in associated areas of plasma theory to serve for a term of three years.
+If a member who is concluding their term on the Executive Committee is elected Vice-Chair his or her term on the Executive Committee shall be extended by one year.
+The Chair shall extend his or her term by one year as Past Chair.
 In the event a member who has already served a term on the Executive Committee is elected Secretary/Treasurer his or her term shall be extended by two years.
 No more than one member of the Executive Committee shall be from any one laboratory, university, or industrial facility.

 The Executive Committee shall have a Chair, a Vice-Chair, and a Secretary/Treasurer.
-There shall be the following standing committees: Program Subcommittee (six members), Nominations Subcommittee (three members), Audit Subcommittee (two members), and Local Arrangements Subcommittee (six members, of whom four, including the subcommittee chair, shall be from the host institution, while two shall be members of the Executive Committee).
+There shall be the following standing committees: Program Subcommittee (six members), Nominations Subcommittee (three members), Audit Subcommittee (two members), and Local Arrangements Subcommittee (seven members, of whom four, including the subcommittee chair, shall be from the host institution, two shall be members of the Executive Committee, while the Sherwood Administrator shall serve as ex officio).

 IV.
 Executive Committee Meetings